-- I co-organize the seminar Europe’s Digital Future – Internet politics.
+- I co-founded the seminar Europe’s Digital Future – Internet politics.
 Cybersecurity.
 Data rights.
-We invite speakers from academic scholars to policymakers to explore how digital technologies are transforming society, funded by the German Academic Scholarship Foundation.
+We invite speakers from academic scholars to policymakers to explore how digital technologies transform society, funded by the German Academic Scholarship Foundation.
 Talks are on a bi-weekly basis.
 Feel free to contact me with any inquiries and refer to digital-ftr.eu for upcoming talks.

-- Working in Prof. Bechtold’s intellectual property group at the ETH Center for Law and Economics, I am happy to support empirical research based on game theory and behavioral experiments in the interdisciplinary field of intellectual property, Internet, privacy, telecommunication and law & technology.
-Example projects I support are on explainable AI (XAI) and so-called moral rights: Do particular legal rights granted by copyright law (moral rights) generate incentives for artists to create excellent art?
+- Worked in Prof. Bechtold’s intellectual property group at the ETH Center for Law and Economics, I am happy to have supported empirical research based on game theory and behavioral experiments in the interdisciplinary field of intellectual property, Internet, privacy, telecommunication and law & technology.
+Example projects I supported are on explainable AI (XAI) and so-called moral rights: Do particular legal rights granted by copyright law (moral rights) generate incentives for artists to create excellent art?

-- Panel Discussion #DE2036 – Wie soll es aussehen, dieses Land?
-Deutschland in 20 Jahren with Germany’s President Gauck on Germany in 2036, heading the team on European politics
+- Panel Discussion with Germany’s Federal President Gauck #DE2036 – Wie soll es aussehen, dieses Land?
+Deutschland in 20 Jahren on Germany in 2036, heading the team on European politics

-- I have worked for MP and Federal Minister ret.
-Dr. Ramsauer, Committee Chair on Economic Cooperation and Development, in the German Parliament
+- I worked in the German Parliament for MP and Federal Minister ret.
+Dr. Ramsauer, Committee Chair on Economic Cooperation and Development

 - I built a drone-detection system.
-My algorithm is mostly a computer vision algorithm with some sound analysis.
-The system is able to perform real-time drone detection and classification in 3d using just simple webcams.
+My algorithm is primarily a computer vision algorithm with some sound analysis.
+The system can perform real-time drone detection and classification in 3d using just simple webcams.
 The user gets information such as 3d position and velocity.
-It is now possible to point automatically a laser pointer in real-time at the drone.
+It is now possible to point a laser pointer automatically in real-time at the drone.